wekuume/wekuume-content/en/topics/practice-1-emergencies/1-seek-help/3-1-learn.md

 As a general rule, it is important to understand that most ‘normal’ communications tools are not very secure against eavesdropping.
 <br>
 # Eavesdropping on phone calls
-Mobile and landline phone communication is not encrypted and can be listened to by governments, law enforcement agencies, or other parties with the necessary technical equipment.
+Unencrypted telephone conversation can be easily intercepted by adversaries with the necessary technical equipment.
 <br>
 # Sending a postcard
 Sending unencrypted communication is like sending a postcard, anyone who has access to the postcard can read the message.